walisc/WPooW/docs/Introduction.md

 ```

-This will create a Custom Post Type page (available at login) that will look like
+This will create a custom page (available via wp-admin).
+See below:-

 ![intro_images](/images/intro_output_image_input.png)

-to make a plugin
+<center>*Fig1: Grid Layout of new custom type*</center>

 ![intro_images_expanded](/images/intro_main_image_expanded.png)
+<center>*Fig2: Adding new custom type*</center>

-To access the data added through the Custom Post Type data, you can you use a traditional WordPress query `WP_QUERY` by reference you declared Post Type id  (in the case above it will be `_bookReview`). wpOOW  however, provides a wrapper class which makes it easier to access this data.
-An example  how you would fetch is below
+To access the data added through the custom PostType, you can use a traditional WordPress query ([`WP_QUERY`](https://codex.wordpress.org/Class_Reference/WP_Query) ) by referencing your declared PostType id  (in the case above, it will be `_bookReview`).
+WPoow  however, provides a wrapper class which makes it easier to access this data.
+An example of how you would fetch this data using the WPoow library is below:-

 ```php+HTML
 <style>